velartrill/velartrill.github.io/orig/conspirators.md

 The streets of Chandler's Landing can never be said to be truly deserted, not even during the darkest hours of the night, but the mid-day bustle has calmed since noon.
 Despite its name, the city is industrial to the core, and nearly half the population are common laborers -- "proletarians," as Lena might say.
 By and large they're squirreled away in the great Eastgate foundries and will be 'til shift's end at sunset, now that the lunchtime hours have come to their close.
 In any case, scarce few can bear the heavy cost of Uptown life; most of the folks we pass are messengers, slaves, the odd tradeswoman or cowled apprentice, and greycloaks on patrol.

 I'm fond of Uptown, I'll admit.
 It's unlike the pitiful dockside slums where the petty laborers eat and shit and fuck and not much else, but lacks the soulless, sterile hauteur of the White Thorn District.
-It's got class *and* character -- and most important of all, rates just low enough that someone of my station can eke out a cozy living.
+It's got class *and* character -- and most important of all, rates just low enough that someone of my station can eke out a comfy living.

+"What did you do to make mister Hawthorn so fond of you?"
+Lena asks as we walk.
+I snort.

+"Nothing much.
+Took care of a few little pests for him and his.
+Broke a few kneecaps, shot a few people.
+That sort of thing."

+"'Shot a few people,'" says Lena incredulously.

+"What?
+You've got to have spilled more blood than I have."

+"At *war,*"* Lena protests.
+"How do you end up killing people 'as a favor to a friend?'"

+I look at him quizzically.
+"It's a tough city, kid.
+You don't have your own pet roughnecks, you're liable to have an unhappy time of it."

+Lena exhales and shakes his head, as if that's somehow a difficult concept to grasp.
+"And you did this *as a favor*?"

+"It wasn't much!
+He's a kind old man and he don't deserve trouble.
+Half a silver's worth of ammo and his problems disappear.
+Tiny favor, really.
+To hear him tell it you'd think I towed a moon out of orbit."

+"Rhea, what does he think you are?"

+"Officially, we wink and nod and pretend I'm a consultant for some local concern that I just never get around to mentioning the name of," I answer.
+"Unofficially, he probably thinks I'm undercover Blood, a knife for a rival Star House."

+"Oh, Rose is going to be delighted to hear this."
+Lena rubs the bridge of his nose.
+"Only a Star House?
+I thought this was Great House territory."

+I snort.
+"I'd ask if you'd ever met a Great House knife, but you're alive and well, so we both know you ain't."

+He gives me an extremely dubious look.

+"I am not spinning yarn."
+I wave a finger at him.
+"I get it, boy, you're some hot shit.
+That kind of assassin is hotter.
+They go through Imperial Guard like a plasma torch through wet paper, and I'm sure they'd go through you about as fast."

+Lena laughs quietly, shaking his head.
+"Have you actually ever seen—"

+"Yes," I snap, glaring at him. and to his credit he shuts up prompt.
+"I am speaking from *personal experience* here on all counts, and I would find it ever so pleasing if you would *heed* me but *good*.
+You are apparently a *babe in the fucking woods* when it comes to high-level intrigue, and as I'm growing somewhat fond of you—" he grins at that "—it would leave me a touch *disconsolate* if you managed to get yourself gutted on account of you didn't listen to me when you should have.
+Rose, now, she can go and kick off a personal vendetta with a Cindergrace so far as I care.
+But I lose *you* and I will be *distinctly put out.*"

+"I surrender!"
+Lena ruffles my hair, right out in public *God damn him,* and I'm blushing helplessly before you could so much as flip a safety.
+"I will take your advice to heart, Rei, on my honor.
+What exactly makes Great House assassins so dangerous?"

+I purse my lips.
+"That's a hard question to answer because most people who chance to meet one don't live to tell the tale.
+From what I saw—" I shudder.
+"I don't know exactly how fast little Lady *No-Personal-Boundaries* of House *Nice-Wife-You've-Got-There* can move, but I'll bet good money a Great House knife can move faster.
+Even Guard can't react in time to survive 'em."

+ "How'd you end up seeing one of these assassins take on Guardswomen?"

+"They were my protection detail."
+I fix him with as hard a gaze as I can manage.
+"The *only reason* I'm alive is because she was instructed to take me alive."

+Lena's eyes widen at that.
+"But… you escaped?"

+"Yes."
+I grit my teeth, and brush my robe aside for a moment to show the knife scars down my left breast. *"Eventually."*

+Lena squeezes my hand tightly and says nothing.

 I'm on high alert, but we pass homes, apartment blocks, restaurants, shops, and a shrill-voiced dowager beating a slave in the middle of the street without incident.
 "No black-windowed coach?"
 I ask Lena.
 "Normally this is the part where I get manhandled by goons and dragged halfway across the city in handcuffs and a blindfold."

-"Well, I was just going to show you the way to the safehouse," he replies, "but if you'd prefer to be handcuffed and manhandled~"
+"Well, I was just going to show you the way to the safehouse," he replies, "but if you'd prefer to be handcuffed and manhandled, I'm sure I can arrange something."

 I clear my throat, reddening. "…just like that?
 You're trusting me with your secrets already?"